IlgarLunin/UE4GoogleSpeechKit-docs/README.md

 # Speech recognition

 Consists of two parts.
 First, we need to record voice from microphone.
-To do that, use **UMicrophoneCapture** actor component as shown below.
+To do that, use provided **MicrophoneCapture** actor component as shown below.
 Next, construct recognition parameters and pass them to

 **Google STT** async node.